linked-db/linked-ql/site/flashql/foreign-io.md

 This:

-- discovers declared views–matching the specified selector, if provided
+- discovers declared views, or directly locates the views matched by the specified selector, if provided
 - materializes views that are defined as "materialized" views, if not already materialed
 - starts or resumes realtime sync jobs for "realtime" views, if not already started